matty99/matty99.github.io/_posts/2015-09-12-website-optimization.md

 <meta name="viewport" content="width=device-width,initial-scale=1.0">
 {% endhighlight %}

 A responsive page shouldn't deny people the ability to zoom in, that is just silly.
-I will go a step futher.
+I will go a step further.
 No site should deny users the ability to zoom in on content.
 There are tons of people out there with visual disabilities that can't view your site at regular zoom.
 Furthermore, if you've ever opened a site on your phone and not been able to read something, what would you do if you couldn't zoom in on it either?
 Think about how frustrating would that be.
 In my case, my site was already responsive so I had nothing to worry about.

 **Lesson learned:** Put your users first.

 ### Bad square code

-I was generating lots of responsive squares using javascript.
-This isn't necessarily bad, since you don't want to write out that much html.
-The problem was I was also setting their width and height in javascript.
+I was generating lots of responsive squares using Javascript.
+This isn't necessarily bad, since you don't want to write out that much HTML.
+The problem was I was also setting their width and height in Javascript.
 This was simply a case of inexperience and lack of research at the time.
 I didn't think about how much I was going to be impacting browser performance with this kind of code, but now I know.

 {% highlight javascript %}
 function create_square_background () {